 What type of sugars do you want in sport drinks?

 Research has shown that the body requires a combination of simple sugars to help maximize the rate of gastric emptying (the rate fluid goes from your stomach to your small intestine to be absorbed).
 The types of sugar play a key role in this process.
 Using a blend of dextrose and sucrose will help your body tap into multiple avenues of fluid and nutrient delivery.
 More complex molecules like maltodextrin can pull water away from where it needs to go, delaying the rate of gastric emptying, and in some cases, causing some gastrointestinal (GI) distress.

 What happens when there is too much sugar in my sport drink?

-This can lead to many complications, including gastrointestinal (GI) distress, decreased exercise performance, decreased muscle function, cramping, etc. When the carbohydrate concentration is too high (above 4% or 4g per 100ml of fluid), your body needs to work harder to try to pull the fluid and nutrients to your small intestine where it can be absorbed.
+Excess sugar in your sports drink can lead to many complications, including gastrointestinal (GI) distress, decreased exercise performance, decreased muscle function, cramping, etc. When the carbohydrate concentration is too high (above 4% or 4g per 100ml of fluid), your body needs to work harder to try to pull the fluid and nutrients to your small intestine where it can be absorbed.
 At a high concentration, often the body can't absorb everything you consume, which can cause GI issues.

 Nuun Sport contains a small amount of carbohydrates (in the form of dextrose) to help ensure you will absorb the fluid and electrolytes during shorter, lower intensity activities.
 For longer, higher intensity activities, Nuun Endurance provides some carbohydrates to help you get within that 3-4% carbohydrate range idea for endurance activities.